*Please prepare a license ID and password for the license administrator.

 The magnetic field for magnetizing and demagnetizing memory motor magnets is generated by the same three-phase coil current as in the drive system, so the magnetic force can be changed without adding any special devices.

-In this document, the change in motor characteristics are checked as the memory motor variable magnet magnetization is changed using the three-phase coil current.
+In this document, the change in motor characteristics is checked as the memory motor variable magnet magnetization is changed using the three-phase coil current.
 One example of modeling a variable magnet is presented as well.

 Changes in Variable Magnet Magnetization State and Induced Voltage